Frequently Asked Questions

 • Any type of phone, smartphone, or text device.

-• Any laptop, pad or E-reader with WiFi.
+• Any laptop, tablet or E-reader with WiFi.

 Packing for Camp